aj-medianet/energy-usage-app/README.md

 - [X] This story requires our progressive web app to allow the user to change the device information

-- [X] Add form to device page UI to enter the device information.
+- [X] Add form to devise page UI to enter the device information.

 - [X] Write new device information to the database

+- [ ] Create Test Cases to test if the Device Table could update the devices information.

+- [ ] Create Test Cases to test if the Device Table could delete a specific device.

 ---

+### Description of Refactoring

+`//TODO`

+***

 ## HW 7